 Discuss different components of prokaryotic gene regulation

-The DNA of prokaryotes is organized into a circular chromosome supercoiled in the nucleoid region of the cell cytoplasm.
-Proteins that are needed for a specific function are encoded together in blocks called operons.
-For example, all of the genes needed to use lactose as an energy source are coded next to each other in the lactose (or lac) operon.
+The DNA of prokaryotes is organized into a circular chromosome, supercoiled within the nucleoid region of the cell cytoplasm.
+Proteins that are needed for a specific function, or that are involved in the same biochemical pathway, are encoded together in blocks called operons.
+For example, all of the genes needed to use lactose as an energy source are coded next to each other in the lactose (or lac) operon, and transcribed into a single mRNA.

 In prokaryotic cells, there are three types of regulatory molecules that can affect the expression of operons: repressors, activators, and inducers.
-Repressors are proteins that suppress transcription of a gene in response to an external stimulus, whereas activators are proteins that increase the transcription of a gene in response to an external stimulus.
-Finally, inducers are small molecules that either activate or repress transcription depending on the needs of the cell and the availability of substrate.
+Repressors and activators are proteins produced in the cell.
+Both repressors and activators regulate gene expression by binding to specific DNA sites adjacent to the genes they control.
+In general, activators bind to the promoter site, while repressors bind to operator regions.
+Repressors prevent transcription of a gene in response to an external stimulus, whereas activators increase the transcription of a gene in response to an external stimulus.
+Inducers are small molecules that may be produced by the cell or that are in the cell’s environment.
+Inducers either activate or repress transcription depending on the needs of the cell and the availability of substrate.

 What You’ll Learn to Do